Asis-desu/hello-world/README.md

 # hello-world
 I'm new to codoing.
-This is the first hello world testing out some code
+This is my first hello world.
+Just testing out some code.